-J.4.3.2.1 to ensure that meetings are conducted in a professional, proper, impartial and efficient manner;
+J.16.1 to ensure that meetings are conducted in a professional, proper, impartial and efficient manner;

-J.4.3.2.2 to ensure that each member, any person invited to speak or any representative of the authority have been given a reasonable opportunity to speak on any matter contained in the agenda for the meeting.
+J.16.2 to ensure that each member, any person invited to speak or any representative of the Authority have been given a reasonable opportunity to speak on any matter contained in the agenda for the meeting.

-J.4.3.3 In the event that the Chairperson is not present within fifteen minutes of the scheduled start of any meeting and has not nominated another person to take the position of Chairperson, those members present shall appoint one of their number to act as Chairperson.
+J.17 In the event that the Chairperson is not present within fifteen minutes of the scheduled start of any meeting and has not nominated another person to take the position of Chairperson, those members present shall appoint one of their number to act as Chairperson.